 7. Unclear or Poorly Worded Sentences

-Number 7 in The Top 17 Website Copy Errors You Don’t Know You’re Making and How to Fix Them is really similar to #8, but #7 has more to do with word choice and putting words in the best order.
+Number 7 in The Top 17 Most Common Writing Mistakes to Avoid is really similar to #8, but #7 has more to do with word choice and putting words in the best order.
 This is essential to communicating your message with potential clients/customers.
-This writing mistake was very common in many of the websites evaluated.
+This common writing mistake to avoid was very common in many of the websites evaluated.
 Here’s an example of some of the phrasing I found:

 With our experience we can give good service.